Sweet Scones

 Make a well in the centre and, using a knife, mix in enough milk to give a soft dough.
 Turn out onto a floured board and knead lightly.
 Roll out to a thickness not less than ¾" and using a cutter, cut into rounds.

 Knead the dough trimmings together and repeat the rolling and cutting.
 Place the scones on the baking sheet and brush with beaten egg or milk.
 Cook for 12-15 minutes.
 Cool on a wire rack.
-Serve with fresh butter.
+Serve with Fresh Butter.

 Devonshire or Cornish Cream Scones?

 Devon claims the cream scone as its own saying that Cornwall has the pasty to its name, but some Cornwalians might argue with that!
-These days you'll find cream teas, comprising scones, usually two, with cream and strawberry jam, along with a pot of tea, being sold all over the country.
+These days you’ll find cream teas, comprising scones, usually two, with cream and Strawberry Jam, along with a pot of tea, being sold all over the country.
 For a truly authentic taste it has to be clotted cream, preferably from the West Country, and home-made jam.

 How the cream scone is assembled